4lvin67/RTSP-Email-Usage-Warning/README.md

 ## Features

 - Monitors email mailbox size for a list of users.
-- Sends an SMS alert if mailbox usage is over 90%.
+- Sends an SMS alert if mailbox usage is over set threshold percentage.
 - Uses Google's Gemini AI to generate the content of the SMS message.
 - Runs as a background service using Docker.